Alcobaça Monastery: Royal tombs

-This pair of royal tombs in Alcobasa, of unknown authorship, are among the best works of Gothic sculpture in Portugal.
+This pair of royal tombs in Alcobaça, of unknown authorship, are among the best works of Gothic sculpture in Portugal.
 The tombs are supported by lions, in the case of the king, and half-men half-beasts, in the case of Ines, and both carry the recumbent figures of the deceased assisted by a group of angels.
 The sides of Pedro's tomb are magnificently decorated with reliefs showing scenes from Saint Bartholomew's life, as well as scenes from Pedro and Ines' life.
-Her tomb is decorated with scenes from the life of Christ, including the Crucifixion, and with the Last Judgement.
+Her tomb is decorated with scenes from the life of Christ, including the Crucifixion and the Last Judgement.

 Chapel of Saint Bernard

-This chapel, located in the south side of the transept, has a sculptural group depicting the "Death of Saint Bernard", one of the best works authored by 17th-century Alcobasa monks.
-In each side of the chapel are buried Kings Afonso II and Afonso III.
+This chapel, located in the south side of the transept, has a sculptural group depicting the "Death of Saint Bernard", one of the best works authored by 17th-century Alcobaça monks.
+In both sides of the chapel are buried Kings Afonso II and Afonso III.

 Royal Pantheon

-From the right arm of the transept one reaches the Royal Pantheon, a room built in the end of the 18th century in Neo-Gothic style, being the earliest Neo-Gothic architecture in Portugal.
+From the right arm of the transept, one reaches the Royal Pantheon, a room built in the end of the 18th century in neo-Gothic style, being the earliest Neo-Gothic architecture in Portugal.

 The Royal Pantheon has the 13th-century tombs of two queens of Portugal, Urraca of Castile and Beatrix of Castile, married respectively to Kings Afonso II and Afonso III.
 There are smaller tombs of unidentified princes.
 The most remarkable tomb is that of Queen Urraca (died in 1220), buried in a richly decorated late Romanesque tomb.
-A relief showing the queen is seen over the tomb, and the sides are decorated with the Apostles under round arched gallery.
+A relief showing the queen is seen over the tomb, and the sides are decorated with the Apostles under a round arched gallery.
 Other reliefs show the king, surrounded by their children, mourning the late queen, as well as Christ surrounded by a mandorla and the symbols of the four Evangelists.
 Other tombs are richly decorated with arabesques of Mudéjar-Romanesque style, as well as the Apostles.

 Sacristy

 From the ambulatory the sacristy of the church can be reached.
-The sacristy had been built in Manueline style in the early 16th century, but had to be rebuilt after the 1755 quake.
-The corridor leading to the sacristy, covered by a splendid Manueline rib vaulting, and the portal to the sacristy have survived the quake.
+The sacristy had been built in Manueline style in the early 16th century, but had to be rebuilt after the 1755 earthquake.
+The corridor leading to the sacristy, covered by a splendid Manueline rib vaulting, and the portal to the sacristy have survived the earthquake.
 The portal is a framed by intertwined vegetal branches that carry the coat-of-arms of Portugal.

 Room of the Kings

 This room, located close to the entrance of the church, has a series of 17th–18th century statues representing the kings of Portugal.
-The walls are decorated with blue-white 18th century tiles that tell the history of the Monastery of Alcobasa, since its foundation by Afonso Henriques.
+The walls are decorated with blue-white 18th century tiles that tell the history of the Monastery of Alcobaça, since its foundation by Afonso Henriques.